waltz-controls/idl2tango/readme.md

 available log levels are: ERROR, INFO, DEBUG, TRACE

-2) New error message in IDL's console:
+2) New error message design in IDL's console:

 ```
 % ProxyException in sys/tg_test/1